 To our knowledge there are no other extensive monitoring programs targeting marine plastic pollution in the Arctic.
-Based on the experience of Clean-Up Svalbard, Bergman et al., 2017b Bergmann et al. (2017a)suggests that there is an opportunity to use regular visits by tourist to gather data on marine litter from remote, poorly sampled areas.
-In order to capitalize on this opportunity some compromises on the level of detail and time required for monitoring would need to be made so the experience does not drastically affect the recreational value of the voyage. .
-As an example, in the US the National Park Service has done work to (Reference?).
+Based on the experience of Clean Up Svalbard, Bergmann et al. (2017a) suggest that there is an opportunity to use regular visits by tourists to gather data on marine litter from remote, poorly sampled areas.
+In order to capitalize on this opportunity, some compromises on the level of detail and time required for monitoring would need to be made so the experience does not drastically affect the recreational value of the voyage.
+This is of course an option for gathering information on marine plastic pollution in coastal areas when focusing on large plastic debris but of course when attempting to sample and gather information on microplastics specifically designed and implemented research programs are needed as the methodology for sample gathering and analysis is much more complex.

+A similar opportunity would be to use traditional ecological knowledge to supplement and/or complement monitoring schemes.
+As an example, in the US the National Park Service has done work to integrate traditional ecological knowledge (TEK) to nearshore modeling of ocean current patterns as they relate to oil spill dispersion and debris deposition and sources (Weingartner et al., 2017).
 Similar local and traditional knowledge may be available and useful to gather and integrate from other communities in the Arctic.
 Inuit Hunters, for example, are monitoring plastic pollution and have increased concerns on impacts to subsistence species such as plastic in marine mammals and birds (ICC, pers. comm).

 5. Gap Analysis

-Each of the sections above could include a concluding paragraph on the knowledge gaps identified in order to have a good understanding of each of the themes addressed, but we would like to recommend including a subsection to jointly analyze the major knowledge gaps that would need to be addressed by future monitoring and research efforts in order to further guide and inform policy development.
+[Each of the sections above could include a concluding paragraph on the knowledge gaps identified in order to have a good understanding of each of the themes addressed, but we would like to recommend including a subsection to jointly analyze the major knowledge gaps that would need to be addressed by future monitoring and research efforts in order to further guide and inform policy development.]

 The wealth of information on marine plastic pollution compiled in the previous subsections and the regional analysis that can be drawn from it shows that the systematic compilation and integration of data and information allows already for improved understanding of environmental status and impacts at the level of the Arctic region.
 Nevertheless this kind of compilation has not been formalized in the past at the level of the whole Arctic region and only some efforts have been done to compile information for parts of the Artic (Trevail et al., 2015; Hallanger and Gabrielsen, 2018) or for larger regions like the Nordic region including part of the Artic (Strand et al., 2015).